 When should you visit the gardens?
 Winter is fun for the holiday lights, and I also enjoy spring as everything begins to bloom and come to life.
-Sometimes they will have exhibits such as Alice and Wonderland, displayed the past few years, and the SUPERnatural garden exhibition that featured aerial and glass art.
+Sometimes, they will have temporary exhibits such as Alice and Wonderland and the SUPERnatural garden exhibition that features aerial and glass art.

 SkyView Ferris Wheel and Centennial Olympic Park

 I’m terrified of heights, so you will never catch me on the SkyView Ferris Wheel, but it’s a fun spot for photography, even from the ground!
-But if you are braver than me and want to get pictures of Atlanta from high above, you can visit their website for ticket information.
+But if you are braver than me and want to get pictures of Atlanta from above, visit their website for ticket information.

-Once you are done riding the Ferris wheel or taking many photos as I did, you can hop on over to the Centennial Olympic Park.
+Once you are done riding the Ferris wheel or taking photos, hop over to the Centennial Olympic Park.
 Atlanta was host to the Olympic Games in 1996.
-Sadly, I was too young to remember any of this, but now we have this large park commemorating the event.
+Sadly, I was too young to remember anything, but now we have this large park commemorating the event.
 Today, the Olympic rings are still popular in Atlanta to take pictures as people climb and sit in the rings.

-The Centennial Olympic Park is large at 22 acres which contains the Olympics rings, a small reflecting pool, and flat green lawns.
-Sometimes they will have the fountains running where kids can splash around.
+The Centennial Olympic Park is large at 22 acres, containing the Olympic rings, a small reflecting pool, and flat green lawns.
+Sometimes, they will have the fountains running where kids can splash around.

 Like Piedmont Park, this is an excellent spot for street photography, as many come here to take pictures, walk, and sit by the reflecting pool.

-While it is free to visit Centennial Olympic Park, parking can be costly, especially if there is a large event or game taking place at the Mercedes-Benz Stadium.
+While it is free to visit Centennial Olympic Park, parking can be costly, especially if there is a large event or game taking place at the nearby Mercedes-Benz Stadium.
 There are parking garages and street parking near the park, but we usually park at the Georgia Aquarium and take the short walk over.
-Parking is usually cheaper at the Georgia Aquarium at $17 compared to the nearby parking garages, which usually start at $30.
+Parking is generally cheaper at the Georgia Aquarium at $20 compared to the nearby parking garages, which usually start at $30.

 If you are looking for unique places to take pictures in Atlanta, you will want to add the Georgia Aquarium to your list.
 The aquarium is the largest in the United States and is home to thousands of animals.
-They have a new shark exhibit that opened recently that I’ve wanted to see.
+They have a new shark exhibit that opened recently that I want to see.

-I take several photos when we go, but the best and most unique photo spot is in front of the giant aquatic tank in the Ocean Voyager exhibit.
-Here, you can take pictures with gigantic whale sharks, grouper, sharks, turtles, manta rays, and other fish.
+I take several photos when we go, but the best photo spot is in front of the giant aquatic tank in the Ocean Voyager exhibit.
+Here, you can take pictures with gigantic whale sharks, grouper, turtles, manta rays, and other fish.

-If you plan to do professional photography, you will want to consult the Georgia Aquarium website regarding its policies.
-Also, visit their website for general admission information and prices.
-It is pricey to see, but worth it considering it is the largest aquarium in the US.
+Visit their website for general admission information and ticket prices.
+It’s expensive to visit but worth the cost, considering it is the largest aquarium in the United States.

-VISITING TIP: if you are a Georgia resident, visit on your birthday for free general admission and to save some money!
+Visitor Tip: if you are a Georgia resident, visit for free general admission on your birthday!

 The ATLANTA mural is not too far from the Georgia Aquarium and Centennial Olympic Park.
-I never knew it existed until recently when we accidentally took a wrong turn and saw it!
-There is also a parking garage nearby where you can go to the upper floors to get an aerial photo.
+I never knew it existed until we accidentally took a wrong turn and saw it!
+A parking garage nearby lets you go to the upper floors for an aerial photo.